 What treatments are available for chronic dry eye disease?

-Punctal plugs: These microscopic devices block the exit of tears from the surface of the eye, thereby creating a more humid environment.
-By keeping the tears from draining too quickly, the ocular surface is wetter, which can lead to relief.
-The procedure to insert plugs is quick, painless, and reversible.
-They are made of soft silicone and are almost invisible to the naked eye.
+Punctual plugs.
+These microscopic devices block the exit of tears from the surface of the eye, thereby creating a more humid environment.
+The procedure to insert the plugs is quick, painless, and reversible.

 Cyclosporine (Restasis and Xiidra).
 These topical emulsions help treat the inflammatory changes that accompany dry eyes.
 Allowing you to produce more of your own tears.

 Omega-3 fatty Acids.
 These Acids help your eyes in three simple ways.
 First, it helps reduce inflammation in the eye caused by dry eyes condition.
 Secondly, it helps to produce more of the oily layer produced by the meibomian glands.
 This allows for a better flow and creates a better oil layer covering the tear film.
 And thirdly, it stimulates tear production.

 The Rand Eye Institute is proud to introduce specialty dry eye consultation appointments.
 Our Physicians will address all your concerns with dry eyes.
 One of the new options we have, at Rand Eye Institute, is the introduction of Lipiflow Thermal Pulsation System.